 Current Jack Configuration

-Most campus locations have a communication outlet with three or four jacks that can be configured to connect a:
+Most campus locations have a communication outlet with two jacks that can be configured to connect a:

 - Data device (using an Ethernet patch cable) or